jenka13all/dl-healthcare-final-project/med2vec/README.md

 [public Github repository](https://github.com/mp2893/med2vec).

 You can recreate the same data files by following their instructions.
-I ended up using the data generated to use the complete (not 3-digit) ICD9 codes as labels.
-This was necessary in order to correctly map predicted results to the 25 care-conditions specified by the phenotyping benchmark task of another study [2].
+I ended up using the data generated to use the grouped 3-digit ICD9 codes as labels.
+This was necessary in order to get usable results for predicting AUC-ROC score for predicting the presence or absence of 25 care-conditions as specified in [2].

 I named these pre-processed data "seqs.pkl" and "labels.pkl" and placed them in the "Med2Vec_data" directory for modelling, prediction and analysis.
 I placed the generated "types" files in the "resources" directory,